taimos/cfn-macro-fargate/README.md

 * `${AWS::StackName}-Subnets`: Comma separated list of subnets the cluster is deployed in (`!Join [',', [!Ref PublicSubnetOne, !Ref PublicSubnetTwo, !Ref PublicSubnetThree]]`)
 * `${AWS::StackName}-FargateContainerSecurityGroup`: The security group used to allow Fargate containers to receive traffic from ALB (`!Ref FargateContainerSecurityGroup`)
 * `${AWS::StackName}-Domain`: the domain of the application loadbalancer (`example.com`)
-ECSROLE????

-You can use on of the example setups for this purpose or create your of template.
+You can use one of the example setups for this purpose or create your of template.

 # Deploy the macro